raheelam98/DataAnalysis/MySQL/quiz.md

 ---

-### SQL Quiz 1

-#### 1. Which of the following is a DML command?
-INSERT

-#### 2. Which command is used to change the structure of an existing table?
-ALTER

-#### 3. Which DDL command is used to remove a table from the database permanently?
-DROP

-#### 4. Which DML command is used to remove specific rows from a table?
-DELETE

-#### 5. Which of the following commands is used to save a transaction in SQL?
-COMMIT

----

 ### SQL Quiz 2

 #### 1. Suppose we have the string `"HelloWorld"` and want to extract `"World"` using `SUBSTRING`.
 Which `SUBSTRING` function would you use?